BenKadosh1/IDD-Fa18-Lab1/README.md

  - Black (4th band)
  - Brown (5th band)

-This leads to values of 2, 2, 0, 0  (220) for the first three bands times a multiplier band of 1 for the fourth band resulting in 220 ohm resistance.
+This leads to values of 2, 2, 0, 0  (220) for the first three bands times a multiplier band of 1 for the fourth band, resulting in 220 ohm resistance.
 The resistor had a tolerance of +/- 1%.

 **b.
 What do you have to do to light your LED?**